 NHL Hockey: Phoenix Coyotes at Anaheim Ducks – Ducks Favored

-The Ducks go for their 10th straight home victory over the Coyotes when the Pacific Division rivals meet on Wednesday.
+The Ducks look to continue their dominance over the Phoenix Coyotes on Wednesday night when the Pacific Division rivals meet for the fifth time this season.

 by: Gary Roberts – theSpread.com – Email Us